Varginha UFO incident

-The Varginha UFO incident involves a series of events in 1996 when residents of Varginha, Brazil claimed seeing one or more strange creatures and at least one unidentified flying object (UFO).
+The Varginha UFO incident involves a series of events in 1996 when residents of Varginha, Brazil, claimed seeing one or more strange creatures and at least one unidentified flying object (UFO).
+The reports garnered extensive media coverage.
 Other associated claims include the capture of one or more extraterrestrial beings by the Brazilian authorities, animal fatalities at a zoo, and a woman impregnated by an extraterrestrial.
-The reports have garnered extensive media coverage.
+An investigation by the Brazilian Army concluded that a city resident was mistaken for an alien creature and the movement of military personnel in the region was routine.

 Overview

-According to media reports, a creature was sighted on the afternoon of January 20, 1996, by three women ranging from 14 to 22 years old.
-The women described the creature as a large headed biped with "spots like veins on the skin and some bumps on the head [...] eyes were two red balls."
+According to media reports, a creature was sighted near a sudvision on Dr. Benevenuto Braz Vieira street, on the afternoon (circa 15:30) of 20 January 1996, by three women ranging from 14 to 22 years old.
+The women described the creature as a large headed biped with "spots like veins on the skin and three bumps on the head [...] eyes were two red balls."
 The creature (later termed the "ET de Varginha") seemed to be wobbly or unsteady, and the girls assumed it was injured or sick.
-The women said that they fled and told their mother that they had seen the "devil".
+They said that they fled and told their mother that they had seen the "devil".

 Rumors afterward began to spread through the area, with some people claiming to have observed UFOs in the days prior.
-Later, claims were made of additional unidentified creatures/extraterrestrials being collected and observed at a hospital, military/police/government trucks and personnel being active in the area, an unidentified animal "prowling" a local forest, the death of a police officer, and unexplained animal deaths occurring in the local zoo.
-Ufologists would later allege links between these and other claims, including the claim that one of the initial creature witnesses was impregnated by the creature.
+Later, claims were made of additional unidentified creatures/extraterrestrials being collected and observed at a hospital, military/police/government trucks and personnel being active in the area, an unidentified animal "prowling" a local forest, the death of a police officer, and unexplained animal deaths occurring in the local zoo (one tapir, one ocelot, two gray brockets).
+Ufologists would later allege links between these and other claims.